ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 You might see a discrepancy in the supported number of VMs between what displays on the vRealize Operations Manager console and the per-CPU metering in {{site.data.keyword.cloud_notm}}.
 This issue happens if you did not select the **Product evaluation (no key required)** option when you first accessed the vROps Manager console after service installation.
 For more information, see [Accessing the vRealize Operations Manager console](/docs/vmwaresolutions?topic=vmwaresolutions-managing_vrops#managing_vrops-access-vrops-console).

-This discrepancy is a result of the fact that the vROps keys that are created for {{site.data.keyword.cloud_notm}} subscription licensing include a virtual machine (VM) capacity, however {{site.data.keyword.cloud_notm}} meters and bills the vROps license per CPU, and not per VM.
+This discrepancy is a result of vROps keys that are created for {{site.data.keyword.cloud_notm}} subscription licensing include a virtual machine (VM) capacity, however {{site.data.keyword.cloud_notm}} meters and bills the vROps license per CPU, and not per VM.

 The discrepancy does not indicate any service or licensing problem.
 The vRealize Operations and Log Insight service is fully licensed for all VMs on each vCenter Server host and continues to work properly.